If you need our 6 tips for choosing between friends to select your REALTOR®, you may be in trouble!

-While it’s common for people choose their real estate agent based solely on the fact he or she is a friend, is this the best decision?
-What happens when you have multiple close friends and they are all realtors?
+While it’s common for people to choose their real estate agent based solely on the fact he or she is a friend, is this the best decision?
+What happens when you have multiple friends and they are all realtors?
 Forget for a minute about qualifications, and just think “friends!”
-If you choose realtor Joe, what will your realtor friends Cindy and Tom say?
-If you choose one over the other two, will you still have three realtor friends or will you only have one?
-Or sadly, if your deal goes sour you could end up with zero realtor friends!
+If you choose realtor Nolan, what will your realtor friends Ella and Blake say?
+If you choose one over the other will you still have three realtor friends or will you only have one?
+Sadly, if your deal goes sour you could end up with zero realtor friends!

-Six Tips for Choosing Between Friends to Select Your Realtor
+Six Tips for Choosing Between Friends as Your Realtor

 - Transfer the Blame!
-If you have a significant other, put the whole realtor selection off on him or her.
+If you have a significant other, put the whole realtor selection off on them.